 Within 2 rounds of chemo and 30 radiation [treatments], I was NED.
 The oncologist was in disbelief.

 Regarding what might cause cancer, I feel that my subconscious fears and grief weakened immune system.
 I was sad at the loss of my mother, stressed from a bad marriage, uprooted by moving, and not acknowledging and nurturing myself.
 I wasn’t sleeping well, and I had a bad root canal that I didn’t know about, which caused a low grade infection in my jaw, lowering the immune system even more.”

-Editor’s Note: As of April 2020 Lizzy is well and thriving post diagnosis.
+Editor’s Note: As of October 2020 Elizabeth is well and thriving post diagnosis.

-To View Lizzy’s Radical Remission Profile, Click HERE.
+To View Elizabeth’s Radical Remission Profile, Click HERE.